asaikali/spring-ai-zero-to-hero/README.md

 3.2.4
 ```

-if you run into issues try running the commands in the `check-deps.sh`
+If you run into issues try running the commands in the `check-deps.sh`
 script one at a time.

 ## API Keys

 You will be provided with API keys for online AI services during the
 workshop, these keys will only be valid during the workshop.
 Highly
-recommend you get your own keys to continue experimenting after the workshop.
+recommend you get your own keys to continue experimenting after
+the workshop.

 ### OpenAI